OSeMOSYS/otoole/docs/functionality.rst

 However, it is not required to use the datapackage format, and instead *otoole* can be used to, for example, convert an Excel workbook into a GNU MathProg datafile ready for processing with GLPK.
-Note, however, that often the datapackage is used as a min-way conversion point for more complex format transformations.
+Note, however, that often the datapackage is used as an intermediate data format for more complex transformations.

 *otoole* currently supports conversion between the following formats: